datacommonsorg/docsite/custom_dc/index.md

 ## System overview

-Essentially, a custom Data Commons instance is a mirror of the public Data Commons, that runs in a [Docker](http://docker.com) container hosted in the cloud.
+Essentially, a custom Data Commons instance is a mirror of the public Data Commons, that runs in [Docker](http://docker.com) containers hosted in the cloud.
 In the browsing tools, the custom data appears alongside the base data in the list of variables.
-When a query is sent to the custom website, the Mixer server fetches both the custom and base data to provide multiple visualizations.
+When a query is sent to the custom website, a Data Commons server fetches both the custom and base data to provide multiple visualizations.
 At a high level, here is a conceptual view of a custom Data Commons instance:

 ![setup1](/assets/images/custom_dc/customdc_setup1.png){: height="450" }

-The custom Data Commons Docker container consists of the following components:

-- A [Nginx reverse proxy server](https://www.nginx.com/resources/glossary/reverse-proxy-server/), which routes incoming requests to the web or API server
-- A Python-Flask web server, which handles interactive requests from users
-- An Python-Flask NL server, for generating embeddings and serving natural language queries
-- A Go Mixer, also known as the API server, which serves programmatic requests using Data Commons APIs.
-The SQL query engine is built into the Mixer, which sends queries to both the local and remote data stores to find the right data.
-If the Mixer determines that it cannot fully resolve a user query from the custom data, it will make an REST API call, as an anonymous "user" to the base Data Commons Mixer and data.

-In addition to the Docker container, a custom Data Commons instance uses custom data that you provide as raw CSV files.
-The web server calls an importer script that converts the CSV data into the Data Commons format and stores this in a SQL database.
+A custom Data Commons instance uses custom data that you provide as raw CSV files.
+An importer script converts the CSV data into the Data Commons format and stores this in a SQL database.
 For local development, we provide a lightweight, open-source [SQLite](http://sqlite.org) database; for production, we recommend that you use [Google Cloud SQL](https://cloud.google.com/sql/).

+In addition to the data, a custom Data Commons instance consists of two Docker containers: one with the core services that serve the data and website; and one with additional utilities for managing and loading custom data and embeddings used for natural-language processing.

+Details about the components that make up the containers are provided in the [Getting started](quickstart.md) guide.

 ## Requirements and cost